 Keep your distance

-Grocery stores are now required by law to limit the number of shoppers in the store at one time, but you’ll need to do your part by staying at least two metres (six feet) away from other people at all times.
+Grocery stores are now required by law to limit the number of shoppers inside at one time, but you’ll need to do your part by staying at least two metres (six feet) away from other people at all times.
 Many stores have added floor markers to assist, and limited aisles to one-way walking to prevent close calls.
-Try to touch only the items you’re going to buy, and avoid touching your face or adjusting your mask while in the store.
+Try to touch only the items you’re going to buy and avoid touching your face or adjusting your mask while in the store.

 Be patient and respectful with store employees

 This is a stressful time, and grocery store workers are risking their health and safety to be on the front lines, ensuring we all have food on our tables.
 Because stores are taking extra precautions, lines are likely to move more slowly than usual, so we all need to be as patient as possible.
+You can help by packing your own groceries, if you are able.
 A kind word or extra thank-you goes a long way, too.

 Pay with a tappable card if possible